-For fisheries, the calculation methodology is fuel activity based and input fuel data is in principle the diesel fuel sold for fisheries reported by DEA.
-For years when bottom up diesel estimates for national sea transport are higher than DEA reported fuel sold for national sea transport, diesel is transferred from fisheries to national sea transport in the inventories.
+For fisheries, the calculation methodology is activity based with a fuel balance, and input fuel data is in principle the diesel fuel sold for fisheries reported by DEA.

+For years when diesel fuel calculated for national sea transport are higher than the "Off shore reduced" fuel sold for national sea transport, diesel is transferred from fisheries to national sea transport in the inventories.

+&lt;sup>15 According to the Danish Energy Authority, the diesel fuel sold for off shore installations are reported as sold for national navigation by the fuel sales reporting oil companies.

 In addition, the bottom up diesel estimate for recreational craft is subtracted from fisheries and grouped in the "Other" inventory category together with military activities.
-Incorrectly, reported gasoline and heavy fuel oil for fisheries is transferred to recreational craft (reported under "Other") and national sea transport, respectively.
+Incorrectly reported gasoline and heavy fuel oil for fisheries is transferred to recreational craft (reported under "Other") and national sea transport, respectively.

-According to the DEA, in some cases inaccurate customer specifications are made by the oil suppliers, which result in sector misallocation in the sales statistics between national sea transport and fisheries for diesel oil and between national sea transport and industry for heavy fuel oil (Peter Dal, DEA, personal communication, 2007).
-Further, fuel sold for vessels sailing between Denmark and Greenland/Faroe Islands are reported as international in the DEA statistics, and this fuel categorisation is different from the IPCC guide-line definitions (see following paragraph 5.5.4).
+According to the DEA, in some cases inaccurate costumer specifications are made by the oil suppliers, which result in sector misallocation in the sales statistics between national sea transport and fisheries for diesel oil and between national sea transport and industry for heavy fuel oil (Peter Dal, DEA, personal communication, 2007).
+Further, fuel sold for vessels sailing between Denmark and Greenland/Faroe Islands are reported as international in the DEA statistics, and this fuel categorisation is different from the IPCC guideline definitions (see following paragraph 5.5.4).